Convention & Visitors Bureau

 Opt for off-site activities with some seriously fresh perspectives.
 Just steps from the city, your group can enjoy Boulder’s open space, its vast Western beauty summoning with the promise of adventure.

-Take advantage of the beautiful setting.
-Book a city park shelter or spread a patchwork of quilts out at Chautauqua Park and enjoy Flatirons views.
+Enjoy the simple pleasures of a meal with a view.
+Book a city park shelter (Boulder has 1,800 acres of urban parkland) or spread a patchwork of quilts out on the lawn at Chautauqua Park for a picturesque and memorable meal, complete with Flatirons views.
+Here are 5 great picnic spots.

 Several state parks and one amazing national park (Rocky Mountain National Park) are within an hour of Boulder, making for a great morning or afternoon escape into the wilderness.